 - HELCOM MORS Discharge database contains data reported by HELCOM Contracting Parties on airborne and waterborne discharges resulting from nuclear facilities in the Baltic Sea and North Sea region

 - HELCOM Coastal fish core indicator database (COOL) contains data collected from coastal fish monitoring and used for coastal fish core indicators.

 - HELCOM/ASCOBANS Harbour porpoise database contains observations of sightings, by-catches and strandings as reported by HELCOM Contracting Parties.
 Data is available from HELCOM Biodiversity database .

 - HELCOM AIS Database contains AIS data on ship positions in the Baltic shared by HELCOM Contracting Parties.
-The aggregated data products (shipping density maps) can be accessed from HELCOM Map and Data service, e.g. for 2016.
+The aggregated data products (shipping density maps) can be accessed from HELCOM Map and Data service, e.g. for 2016 and from HELCOM AIS Explorer.
 Access to raw data is described in HELCOM Recommendation 33/1.